m-perez33/GroceeGo-api/README.md

 Right-click on the main class file and select "Run" to execute the application.

-Go to the  [GroceeGo-vue](https://github.com/m-perez33/GroceeGo-vue) repo for instructions on running the frontend.
+Go to the  [GroceeGo-vue](https://github.com/m-perez33/GroceeGo-vue) repo for instructions on running the front-git end.